Spam reporting

-Spam reporting, more properly called abuse reporting, is the action of designating electronic messages as abusive for reporting to an authority (e.g. an email administrator) so that they can be dealt with.
+Spam reporting, more properly called abuse reporting, is the process of identifying electronic messages as abusive and reporting them to an authority (e.g., an email administrator) for resolution.
 Reported messages can be email messages, blog comments, or any kind of spam.

 Flagging user generated content in web sites

-Abuse reports are a particular kind of feedback whereby users can flag other users' posts as abusive content.
-Most web sites that allow user-generated content either apply some sort of moderation based on abuse reports, such as hiding or deleting the offending content at a defined threshold, or implement a variety of user roles that allow users to govern the site's contents cooperatively.
+Abuse reports are a type of feedback where users can flag others' posts as abusive content.
+Most websites that allow user-generated content either apply a moderation based on abuse reports, such as hiding or deleting offending content at a defined threshold, or implement various user roles that allow users to cooperatively govern the site's content.

 Email spam reporting

-Spammers' behavior ranges from somehow forcing users to opt in, to cooperatively offering the possibility to opt out, to wildly hiding the sender's identity (including phishing).
-The most intractable cases can be dealt by reporting the abusive message to hash-sharing systems like, for example, Vipul's Razor for the benefit of other victims.
-In some cases, there may be a cooperative component on the sender side who will use spam reports to fix or mitigate the problem at its origin; for example, it may use them to detect botnets, educate the sender, or simply unsubscribe the report's originator.
-Email spam legislation varies by country, forbidding abusive behavior to some extent, and in some other cases it may be worth prosecuting spammers and claiming damages.
+Spammers' behavior ranges from forcing users to opt in to cooperatively offering opt-out options, and even hiding the sender's identity (including phishing).
+The most intractable cases can be addressed by reporting the abusive message to hash-sharing systems such as Vipul's Razor, which benefits other potential victims.
+In some cases, senders may cooperate by using spam reports to fix or mitigate the problem at its origin.
+For example, they may use reports to detect botnets, educate the sender, or simply unsubscribe the reporting user.
+Email spam legislation varies, forbidding abusive behavior to some extent.
+In some cases, prosecuting spammers and claiming damages may be possible.

-RFC 6650 recommends that recipients of abusive messages report that to their mailbox providers.
+RFC 6650 recommends that recipients report abusive messages to their mailbox providers.
 The provider's abuse-team should determine the best course of action, possibly considering hash-sharing and legal steps.
-If the sender had subscribed to a Feedback Loop (FBL), the mailbox provider will forward the complaint as a feedback report according to the existing FBL agreement.
-Otherwise, mailbox providers should determine who is responsible of the abuse and forward the complaint to them.
-Those recipients of unsolicited abuse reports are actually prospect FBL subscribers, inasmuch as the mailbox provider needs to offer them some means to manage the report stream.
+If the sender has subscribed to a Feedback loop (email), the mailbox provider will forward the complaint as a feedback report according to the existing FBL agreement.
+Otherwise, mailbox providers should determine who is responsible for the abuse and forward the complaint to them.
+Recipients of unsolicited abuse reports are effectively potential FBL subscribers, as the mailbox provider needs to offer them a way to manage the report stream.
 On the other hand, mailbox providers can prevent further messages from non-cooperative senders of abusive content.

-Abuse reports are sent by email using the Abuse Reporting Format (ARF), except for the initial notification by the recipient in cases where a mailbox implementation provides for more direct means.
-The target address of an abuse report depends on which authority the abusive message is going to be reported to.
+Abuse reports are sent by email using the Abuse Reporting Format (ARF), except for initial notification by the recipient in cases where an mailbox implementation provides more direct means.
+The target address for an abuse report depends on the authority to which the abusive message is reported.
 Choices include the following: